Your money-making expert. Financial journalist, TV and radio personality.

 Wedding insurance ensures that if any mishaps or unforeseen circumstances occur (except for the bride or groom getting cold feet and running out on the day – God forbid!) you won’t have to lose money and see the whole wedding go down the drain.

 As with most insurance policies, there are various levels of cover which increase in price depending on how much protection you want.
 All levels of cover tend to protect the same things i.e. cancellation and rearrangement fees, wedding attire, cake, gifts, photography/video, flowers and suppliers deposits.

 DON’T FORGET that for most claims, e.g. for damaged/stolen wedding gifts, flowers and photographs, you will have to pay an excess which means that you’ll have to pay a certain amount of money towards any claim.
-For example at Debenhams the Gold and Platinum tiers do not cover the first £25 and both Diamond tiers do not cover the first £50.
 Also do check the policy thoroughly for any other exclusions.

 Obviously the bigger and more expensive your wedding is, the higher the level of cover you will need.
 The pricier cover levels will pay out more money if something goes wrong – but it’s not worth buying an expensive policy that pays out more than you need.
 At the same time, you want the policy to pay out a reasonable amount, so it may be better to spend a little extra on a higher cover level.
 That way, if anything unfortunate happens the insurance policy will actually makes a difference when it comes to paying for any damage.

 Make sure you check regularly for discounts and special offers.
 Also, if you create your wedding list with them, they will provide you with cover for those gifts for three months (one month before the wedding and two months after).